vhaudiquet/ubuntu-project-docs/docs/contributors/bug-fix/debug-an-apport-bug.md

 (debug-an-apport-bug)=

-# How to debug an apport bug
+# Debug an apport bug